devlocalhost/laurel_updates/help/unbootlooping-phone.md

-# Unbootlooping your phone caused by a magisk module
+# Fix bootloop caused by a magisk module

-There are two methods yo save yourself from a bootloop CAUSED BY A MAGISK MODULE:
+There are two methods to save yourself from a bootloop CAUSED BY A MAGISK MODULE:

 ## Booting into safe mode
 1. Hold power button so the phone reboots